It is the future...

 Form a team

-iARoC is a friendly competition, and it’s a great way to make new friends and show off what you can do.
+iAROC is a great way to make new friends and show off your programming skills.
 Get your friends together and form a team!
-All ages are welcome.

 Be a Mentor